jxzhangjhu/NFs_code/dynamics_time_series/README.md

-# Normalizing flow implementations and benchmarks
+# Normalizing flow for dynamics and time series problem

 <!-- ## 📦 Packages